 Today’s world has become increasingly complex and hectic.
 There are many things that demand our attention and time.
 The workplace has also become more hectic, and with the repetition of many tasks, employees have added stress.
-Physical stressors have also increased such as noises from the ever increasing number of electronic devices that have become required in the new digital world.
-It is easy to understand why people are feeling stressed more now than any other time in history.
+In addition, physical stressors have also increased such as noises from the ever increasing number of electronic devices that have become required in the new digital world.
+So, it is easy to understand why people are feeling stressed more now than any other time in history.
 All of this combined can attack our senses and require us to seek out stress management tips.

 How Our Bodies React To Stress

 Stress is perceived in several ways: emotional, physical and environmental.
-Emotional stress can be difficult to define, but can be perceived as depression.
-Physical stress can be defined as malnutrition, weight loss/gain and lack of sleep.
+It can be difficult for a person to define emotional stress.
+Sometimes a person will perceive emotion stress as depression.
+Professionals define physical stress as malnutrition, weight loss/gain and lack of sleep.
 Environmental stress can be defined as physical threats, time restrictions, and performance standards.
 Stress management tips can help individuals react more positively to stress.

 How Stress Affects Health

 Whether stress is real or perceived, it triggers a person’s fight or flight response.
 This is a physical reaction that affects every part of the body.
-Blood volume increases, blood pressure increases, heart rate increases and the sympathetic nervous system is stimulated.
+Stress increases blood volume, blood pressure, heart rate, and stimulates the sympathetic nervous system.
 A person’s vision becomes focused and the hearing becomes clearer.
 The adrenal glands secrete adrenaline, epinephrine and corticoids.
 This reaction is useful if you are running from a predator, but a prolonged reaction can be damaging to your health.